Our Children's Trust: Juliana v. United States

 In March 2020, attorneys for the plaintiffs filed a petition for rehearing en banc with the Ninth Circuit.
-The petition requested that a panel of 11 judges review January’s divided opinion.
-Later that month, 24 members of the U.S. Congress, experts in the fields of constitutional law, climate change, and public health, and several leading women’s, children’s, environmental, and human rights organizations filed 10 amicus curiae (friend of the court) briefs in support of the plaintiffs, urging that the en banc petition be granted.
+The petition requested that a panel of 11 judges review January's divided opinion.
+Later that month, 24 members of the U.S. Congress, experts in the fields of constitutional law, climate change, and public health, and several leading women's, children's, environmental, and human rights organizations filed 10 amicus curiae (friend of the court) briefs in support of the plaintiffs, urging that the en banc petition be granted.

 On February 10, 2021, the Ninth Circuit denied the Plaintiffs’ petition for en banc review.
 While a judge requested a vote on whether to rehear the case, a majority of the judges declined to do so.

-On March 9, 2021, after the mandate was issued and the case was sent back to U.S. District Court, attorneys for the youth plaintiffs filed a motion to amend their complaint to adjust the remedy sought in their case.
-Specifically, while the plaintiffs had originally requested both declaratory relief and for the court to order the government to create a climate recovery plan, the youth plaintiffs asked for permission to amend their requested relief, removing the requests for injunctive relief, including the climate recovery plan, and instead seeking only declaratory relief from the court.
+On March 9, 2021, after the mandate was issued and the case was sent back to U.S. District Court, attorneys for the plaintiffs filed a motion to amend their complaint to limit the remedy sought in their case.
+Specifically, while the plaintiffs had originally requested both declaratory relief and for the court to order the government to create a climate recovery plan, they asked to eliminate injunctive relief, including the climate recovery plan, and instead to seek only declaratory relief.

-On May 13, 2021, via a telephonic conference, U.S. District Court Judge Ann Aiken ordered attorneys for the youth plaintiffs and the Department of Justice to convene for a settlement conference.
-During this time, Judge Aiken also scheduled oral arguments for the youth plaintiffs’ Motion for Leave to File Second Amended Complaint.
+On May 13, 2021, Judge Aiken ordered attorneys for the plaintiffs and the Department of Justice to convene for a settlement conference.
+During this time, Judge Aiken also scheduled oral arguments for the plaintiffs’ Motion for Leave to File Second Amended Complaint.

-On June 8, 2021, 17 Republican Attorneys General filed a motion to insert themselves as intervenors in the case and to object to any potential settlement between the Biden Administration and the youth plaintiffs.